Joseph Rescigno

 Joseph Rescigno (born October 8, 1945) is an American conductor best known for his work in opera in North America and Europe.
 He served as Artistic Advisor and Principal Conductor of the Florentine Opera Company of Milwaukee, WI for 38 seasons beginning in 1981.
 He also served as Artistic Director of l'Orchestre Métropolitain du Grand Montréal, in Quebec, Canada, for four seasons.
-His commitment to young musicians and singers returns him each year to La Musica Lirica, a summer program for singers in Northern Italy, where he has been Music Director since 2005.^{, } He has mentored Solti Foundation U.S. Award recipients as part of the Foundation's residency project (newly expanded to opera) since the 2014–2015 season, first at the Florentine and later elsewhere.
+His commitment to young musicians and singers prompted his return each year from 2005 to 2025 to La Musica Lirica, a summer program for singers in Northern Italy where he served as Music Director.^{, } He has mentored Solti Foundation U.S. Award recipients as part of the Foundation's residency project (newly expanded to opera) since the 2014–2015 season, first at the Florentine and later elsewhere.
 In this program, award recipients apprentice through an entire rehearsal and performance cycle.
 (Note: A foundation sponsored by the family of the late Georg Solti: Solti Foundation U.S.)

 In addition, he serves on the advisory committee of the Olga Forrai Foundation, which supports the training, education, and career development of singers and conductors.

 Rescigno is also the author of Conducting Opera: Where Theater Meets Music (University of North Texas Press, 2020).